marcinduma/ACI-Automation/docs/postman.md

 <img src="https://raw.githubusercontent.com/marcinduma/ACI-Automation/main/images/postman-download.PNG" width = 800>

 Download the file to local folder of your choice.
-Start installation - it will automatically install.
+Start installation - it will automatically install and open application.

+!!!
+Note
-You have installed and runing Postman in *Scratch Pad* version.
+	You installed and run Postman in *Scratch Pad* version.
 If you would like to use workspace version, it is required to setup Free account.
 It will keep your Postman Collections in cloud, helps to collaborate and backup work you do.

 ## 2 Initial setup of Postman

 Once the Postman is up and running you should create few things.
-First, setup your environment data.
+First, setup your **Environment** data.
 Environment definition can be reused later, it is also good way to keep secured sensitive data like credentials.
-Second, create your Tasks Collection or import one from .json file.
+Second, create your **Request Collection** or import one from .json file.

 #### 2.1 Create Environment for our dCloud lab

 Environment definition is a place where you can store information about IP address of APIC and credentials.
 Once you run your restAPI queries, Postman will automatically use variables defined here.
-Let do it then for our scenario.
+Lets do it then for our scenario.

 Navigate to Environment section in Postman Dashboard as marked on figure below.